scvalex/ltc/docs/final.md

 which is usually associated with tight synchronous coupling of nodes.}
 of LTc nodes that hold the same data does not require any particular network layout, and would not have any distinctive features.
-The only condition is for every node to be addressable and reachable by some other node via UDP.
+The only condition is for every node to be addressable and reachable by at least one other node via UDP.

 ## Haskell